Universal adapters between quantum LDPC codes

-The stabilizer evolution under the unitary circuit is described in App.~\ref{app:dehntwist_unitary}.
-The key takeaway is that following the unitary circuit (Eq.~\ref{eqn-dehn-twist-circuit}) with a permutation relabelling of the stabilizers and qubits, as shown in Fig.~\ref{fig:cyclic_permutations_codespace} preserves the codespace of the toric code.
+The stabilizer evolution under the unitary circuit is described in Appendix~\ref{app:dehntwist_unitary}.
+The key takeaway is that following the unitary circuit (Eq.~\ref{eqn-dehn-twist-circuit}) with a permutation relabeling of the stabilizers and qubits, as shown in Fig.~\ref{fig:cyclic_permutations_codespace} preserves the codespace of the toric code.

 In the toric code, permutations on qubits and checks have a geometric interpretation - the plaquettes ($Z$ stabilizers) and qubits on horizontal edges of the plaquette, are shifted by one unit cell with respect to the previous layer, along a nontrivial loop in the dual space defined by qubits supported on $\qx_0$.
 The combined operation of transversal $\cnotgate$ gates followed by permutations determined by $\{\sigma_i,\pi_i\}$ preserve the toric code codespace and hence belong to the normalizer group of stabilizers of the toric code.
 In the following section we prove that this executes the logical $\overline{\cnotgate}$ map.
 Existing literature \cite{breuckmann2017hyperbolic,koenig2010turaev,lavasani2019dehn} refers to these as gates via Dehn twists.
 Dehn twists are useful to move logical qubits in storage and implement a logical two-qubit Clifford by twisting a toric code along a boundary and applying physical gates acting on pairs of qubits over increasing distances.
 Dehn twists are parallelizable although at the cost of a similar overhead to topological codes.